porter-finance/v1-core/docs/interfaces/IBond.md

 function isMature() external view returns (bool isBondMature)
 ```

-Checks if the maturity date has passed.
+Checks if the maturity timestamp has passed.

 #### Returns